Roblox/creator-docs/content/en-us/luau/type-checking.md

 end
 ```

-By adding type annotations to the parameters of the function, Luau now knows that the function takes two numbers, and throws a warning if you try to put anything into the function that isn't a number
+By adding type annotations to the parameters of the function, Luau now knows that the function takes two numbers, and throws a warning if you try to put anything into the function that isn't a number.

 ```lua
 add(5, 10) -- ok
 add(5, "foo") -- TypeError: Type `string` could not be converted into `number`.
 ```

-To define a return type, put a `:` operator at the end of the function definition
+To define a return type, put a `:` operator at the end of the function definition.

 ```lua
 local function add(x: number, y: number): number
 ```

-To return multiple types, place all return types in brackets
+To return multiple types, place all return types in brackets.

 ```lua
 local function FindSource(script: BaseScript, pattern: string): (string, number)